AsPrisc/Priscilla/aboutme.md

 Name: Astrid Priscilla Martinez Cedillo

-Occupation:
+PhD Student at University of Essex, Department of Psychology.
-PhD Student at University of Essex, Department of Psychology, #visionlabEssex Teaching Assistant in Psychiatry and Mental Illness (Department of Sociology) Lab Assistant in Statistics and Research Methods (Department of Psychology)
+Teaching Assistant in Psychiatry and Mental Illness (Department of Sociology) Lab Assistant in Statistics and Research Methods (Department of Psychology)